massimocaprinali/cloud-foundry-public/liberty-customizingJRE.md

 ```
 {: pre}

-* To update a deployed application's {{site.data.keyword.IBM_notm}} JRE option to trigger a heap, snap, and javacore on an OutOfMemory condition, set the application's environment variable with the JVM option and restart the application:
+* To update a deployed app's {{site.data.keyword.IBM_notm}} JRE option to trigger a heap, snap, and javacore on an OutOfMemory condition, set the app's environment variable with the JVM option and restart the app:

 ```
     ibmcloud cf set-env myapp JVM_ARGS '-Xdump:heap+java+snap:events=systhrow,filter=java/lang/OutOfMemoryError'